 Take a few minutes out of your busy day to say nice things about yourself.
 Practicing positive affirmations about motherhood and your postpartum body will help reframe your negative thoughts.

-Turn self-talk such as, “I hate my stomach,” into “My body grew a human being.
+Turn self-talk such as, “I really don’t like my stomach,” into “My body grew a human being.
 It’s OK for it to look different.”

 2. Try journaling

 Journaling is another excellent way to get out of your head.
 Rather than stew on your negative feelings, channel your thoughts onto paper.
-Try a free write to let everything out, and don’t edit yourself.
+Try a ‘free writing session’ to let everything out, and don’t edit yourself.
 Use this time to process your emotions.

-A gratitude journal is a quick way to refocus on everything you’re thankful for and crowd out negative thoughts.
+A gratitude journal is a quick way to refocus on everything you’re thankful for and give yourself space to process emotions in a healthy, supportive way.

 3. Take a break from social media